Simbashrek276/Context-Grounded-AI-Chatbot-/README.md

 # Context-Grounded-AI-Chatbot

-This is a small chatbot I built that answers questions using **only** the notes you give it, and honestly says *"I couldn't find that"* when the answer isn't in those notes.
-I made it this way on purpose: most chatbots will happily make up a confident-sounding wrong answer, and if you're a student trusting it to study, that's a real problem.
+This is a small chatbot I built that answers questions using **only** the notes you give it.
+When the answer isn't in those notes, it just says *"I couldn't find that"* instead of guessing.
+I made it this way on purpose.
+Most chatbots will happily make up a confident-sounding wrong answer, and if you're a student trusting it to study, that's a real problem.
 Mine either quotes the notes or admits it doesn't know.

-Under the hood it's DistilBERT (extractive question answering) plus one confidence threshold that decides when to answer and when to back off.
+Under the hood it uses DistilBERT (extractive question answering) plus a single confidence threshold that decides when to answer and when to back off.

 ## Being honest about what this is (and isn't)

-Before anything else — this is a learning project, and it has real limits I kept bumping into.
-I'd rather put them up front than pretend it's smarter than it is:
+Before anything else, I should say this is a learning project and it has real limits I kept bumping into.
+I'd rather put them up front than pretend it's smarter than it is.

-- **It can't actually reason.** It's *extractive*, which means it copies a span of text straight out of the notes.
+- **It can't actually reason.** It's *extractive*, so it just copies a span of text straight out of the notes.
 It can't paraphrase, do arithmetic, combine two facts, or explain anything in its own words.
-If the answer isn't already sitting in the notes as a phrase, it simply can't produce it.
+If the answer isn't already sitting in the notes as a phrase, it can't produce it.
 - **Confident doesn't mean correct.** The whole design leans on the confidence score, but the model is sometimes confidently wrong.
-On my 20 questions it gets 18 — and the two it misses, it answers *wrongly but with high confidence*, so the threshold never catches them.
+On my 20 questions it gets 18 right.
+The two it misses, it answers wrongly but with high confidence, so the threshold never catches them.
 That's the honest weak spot of the approach.
-- **The threshold is hand-tuned.** I landed on 0.15 by trying values against my own questions.
-It works for my notes; it's not a magic number, and a different set of notes would probably need a different one.
+- **The threshold is hand-tuned.** I landed on 0.15 by trying different values against my own questions.
+It works for my notes, but it's not a magic number, and a different set of notes would probably need a different one.
 - **The test set is tiny.** Twenty questions is enough to see the idea working, not enough to claim a real accuracy figure.
-Treat "18/20" as a demo, not a benchmark.
+Treat "18/20" as a demo rather than a benchmark.
 - **It's picky about wording.** Ask the same thing a different way and the confidence can swing.
 The model is small and a few years old, so it matches patterns more than it understands meaning.

-None of that breaks the core idea — refusing when it's unsure — but it's the gap between a class project like this and something you'd actually rely on.
+None of that breaks the core idea of refusing when it's unsure, but it is the gap between a class project like this and something you'd actually rely on.

 ## The idea, plainly

 1. You put a teacher's notes (plain `.txt` files) into the `documents/` folder.
-   You can add as many topics as you like — I use three (Vietnamese history, the Solar System, and photosynthesis).
+   You can add as many topics as you like.
+I use three: Vietnamese history, the Solar System, and photosynthesis.
 2. When you ask a question, the model looks through those notes and pulls out the piece of text that answers it, along with a confidence score.
 3. If that confidence is too low, the bot refuses instead of guessing.
 That